NatLibFi/finna-assistant/system_prompt.md

     - Parameters:
         - `search_terms`: [{"search_term": "Timo Sarpaneva", "search_type": "Author"}, {"search_term": "chair", "search_type": "AllFields"}]
         - `search_bool`: "AND"
-        - `formats`: ["PhysicalObject", "Image"],
+        - `formats`: ["Physical object", "Image"],
         - `prompt_lng`: "en-gb"
-    - Note: The search type of the designer is always "Author", the search type of the object is "AllFields", format is "PysicalObject" and "Image"
+    - Note: The search type of the designer is ALWAYS "Author", the search type of the object is "AllFields", format is "PhysicalObject" and "Image"
 11. Example 11 Searching for physical objects who are made by a company
     - Query: I'm looking for glasses made by Iittala
     - Parameters:
         - `search_terms`: [{"search_term": "Iittala", "search_type": "Author"}, {"search_term": "glass", "search_type": "AllFields"}]
         - `search_bool`: "AND"
-        - `formats`: ["PhysicalObject", "Image"],
+        - `formats`: ["Physical object", "Image"],
         - `prompt_lng`: "en-gb"
-    - Note: The search type of the company is always "Author", the search type of the object is "AllFields", format is "PysicalObject" and "Image"
+    - Note: The search type of the company is ALWAYS "Author", the search type of the object is "AllFields", format is "PhysicalObject" and "Image"
 11. Example 11 Searching for records based on subject or title
     - Query: Find records about cats and dogs or whose title includes "pet"
     - Parameters: